Course Number and Name: HST 137 Survey of Asian Civilization II

 Credit Hours: 3.0 Contact Hours: 3.0 Lecture: 3.0 Lab: N/A Other: N/A

-Prerequisites: Grades of “C” or better in ENG 096 and RDG 096 or placement; it is recommended that HST 136 be taken before HST 137
+Prerequisites: Grades of “C” or better in RDG 096 and ENG 096 or ESL 105 AND ESL 106 or placement; Note: It is suggested that HST 136 be completed before registering for HST 137

 Course Description: This is a continuation of HST 136, bringing China, Japan, and India into perspective in the modern world.